-You'll be able to modify our employment contract template for senior staff or our employment contract template for non-senior staff to help you put the right kind of arrangement in place too – although we strongly recommend that you use our Speak To A Lawyer service to ensure that you end up with a document that is fully suitable for your circumstances and can be enforced in your favour if you later need to do so.
+You'll be able to modify our employment contract template for senior staff or our employment contract template for non-senior staff to help you put the right kind of arrangement in place too – although we strongly recommend that you use our Speak To An Adviser service to ensure that you end up with a document that is fully suitable for your circumstances and can be enforced in your favour if you later need to do so.

 Want to access this guide?

 Get unlimited access to 100s of legal resources by signing up to Farillio today.